jojomale/eidaQC/README.md

 ## Install dependencies
 You need `pip` to install eidaqc.
-Eidaqc was developed on Python 3.9.7 but should run on lower versions of Python >= 3.7.
+Eidaqc was developed on Python 3.9.7 but should run on lower versions of Python 3 (tested Python 3.6, requires additional package importlib_resources).
 Python 2 is not supported.

 The following packages are required to run eidaqc:
 - Obspy: https://github.com/obspy/obspy/wiki#installation